CoquiCoders/beta-book/more_user_testing_and_validation_phase/marketing.md

 Marketing

-We have been thinking about how to reach out to small business owners.
+We have been thinking a lot on how to reach out to small business owners.
-In the workshop we collected different journeys owners transition when seeking for funding witht their touchpoints and channels.
+Part of the workshop we did in Puerto Rico was to collect the various journeys business owners transition when seeking for funding.
+These journeys will help us with stories, challenges and channels for our campaign.

-We are going to use all these information when we start the marketing/ promotion campaign.

 ![Image Title](http://cl.ly/XBi9/IMG_0165.jpg)